 The Uniform Monday Holiday Act was enacted in 1971, and we’ve been celebrating Memorial Day on a Monday since then.

 Why celebrate Labor Day

 Labor Day will be observed this year on Monday, May 31—the latest possible date.
 It will take place on Monday, May 30, 2022, the following year.

 WHAT IS THE PURPOSE OF Labor Day AS A HOLIDAY?

 By the end of the American Civil War in 1865, every corner of the country had suffered devastating losses, and memorials to fallen soldiers began to spring up in individual communities.
 General John A.

 Logan, who headed a foundation for Union veterans, declared on May 5, 1868, that the entire nation should come together for a day of remembrance on May 30 a date chosen because no battle occurred on that day during the war—and decorate the soldiers’ graves with flowers and other tokens to honors their patriotic sacrifice.

-“Decoration Day,” as Logan dubbed it, became popular, and by 1890, every

-  northern state had declared it an official holiday.
-Decoration Day was also

-  observed in the southern states, according to History.com, though the exact date

-  varied by state.
+“Decoration Day,” as Logan dubbed it, became popular, and by 1890, every northern state had declared it an official holiday.
+Decoration Day was also observed in the southern states, according to History.com, though the exact date varied by state.

 The nature of the celebration is also distinct.
-Because Memorial Day honors

-  soldiers who died while fighting for their country, the holiday has a more

-  solemn tone than Veterans Day, which honors both living and deceased veterans.
+Because Labor Day honors soldiers who died while fighting for their country, the holiday has a more solemn tone than Veterans Day, which honors both living and deceased veterans.